-Expected credit loss assessment for trade receivables as at 31 December 2020 and 31 December 2021
+Expected credit loss assessment for trade receivables

 The Group uses a provision matrix based on the Group's historical observed default rates to measure the ECLs of trade receivables from individual customers, which comprise a very large number of small balances.
 The Group assumes that the credit risk on a financial asset has increased significantly since initial recognition when contractual payments are more than 90 days past due, unless the Group has reasonable and supportable information that demonstrates otherwise.